Carthaginian coinage: Iconography

 The usual interpretation of the palm tree is that it was a type of visual pun intended to signify the minting authority, since the Greek word for palm tree, phoinix is also the Greek word for 'Phoenician/Punic'.
 This kind of visual pun, often known as a 'canting type', was common on classical Greek coinage, particularly in Sicily, where prominent examples appear at Himera, Selinus, Zancle, and Leontini.
 Edward Stanley Robinson challenged this interpretation, on the grounds that a Greek pun would be surprising on a Punic coin.
 However, Greek was widely known and spoken in the Carthaginian-controlled portion of Sicily; on several earlier Siculo-Punic coinages, the coin legends are in Greek.
-An alternative explanation is that the palm was a symbol of the sun god Baal Hammon - if he was a sun-god - but there is not much evidence for this, except that the palm was a symbol of the Greek sun god, Apollo, at Delos.
+An alternative explanation is that the palm was a symbol of the sun god Baal Hammon — if he was a sun-god — but there is not much evidence for this, except that the palm was a symbol of the Greek sun god, Apollo, at Delos.

 On sub-group E, two unusual double-tiered pots appear on the obverse in between the letters of the legend.
-These vessels are a type of incense burner or thymaterion, which is commonly found in pottery assemblages at Punic sites from this period.
+These vessels are a type of incense burner or thymiaterion, which is commonly found in pottery assemblages at Punic sites from this period.
 Its presence may support attempts to read the iconography of these coins in terms of Carthaginian religion.